blocktimefinancial/option/docs/pxpump/README.md

 #### Overview
 The price pump application is responsible for providing the oracle SC the pricing data from a source of truth.
 The source of truth in this case should be the underlying listing exchange or an exchange that the underlying is reliably traded on.
+In reality, the Soroban contracts can only be updated once approximately every 5 seconds.
+Other SCs should be aware of the update interval and need to process accordingly.

 #### Things to remember
 1) Currently all feeds shutdown over the weekends and holidays.
 The oracle must know the current state of the market.